Chart Color Schemes

 Margate is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Margate's dwelling structure, as per the latest Census, comprised 71.8% houses and 28.2% other dwellings.
-In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
-Home ownership in Margate stood at 28.4%, with mortgaged dwellings at 29.6% and rented ones at 42.0%.
-The median monthly mortgage repayment in Margate was $1,733, lower than Brisbane's $1,863.
-Median weekly rent in Margate was $320, compared to Brisbane's $380.
-Nationally, Margate's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+Margate's dwelling structures, as per the latest Census, consisted of 71.8% houses and 28.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Margate stood at 28.4%, with mortgaged properties at 29.6% and rented dwellings at 42.0%.
+The median monthly mortgage repayment was $1,733, lower than Brisbane metro's average of $1,863.
+Median weekly rent in Margate was recorded at $320, compared to Brisbane metro's $380.
+Nationally, Margate's median monthly mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing